postsharp/Metalama.Documentation/docfx/namespaces/Metalama.Framework.Validation.md

 * The <xref:Metalama.Framework.Validation.IValidatorReceiver`1.ValidateReferences*> always validates the source code.
 References introduced by aspects cannot be validated.

 * By default, fabrics validate the _source_ code.
-By calling <xref:Metalama.Framework.Aspects.IAspectReceiverSelector`1.AfterAllAspects>, fabrics can validate the code modela after all aspects have been applied.
+By calling <xref:Metalama.Framework.Validation.IValidatorReceiver`1.AfterAllAspects>, fabrics can validate the code model after all aspects have been applied.

 * By default, aspects validate the code as it is before they are executed (see <xref:aspect-composition>).
-Call <xref:Metalama.Framework.Aspects.IAspectReceiverSelector`1.AfterAllAspects> to validate the code after all aspects have been applied, or <xref:Metalama.Framework.Aspects.IAspectReceiverSelector`1.BeforeAnyAspect> to validate the source code.
+Call <xref:Metalama.Framework.Validation.IValidatorReceiver`1.AfterAllAspects> to validate the code after all aspects have been applied, or <xref:Metalama.Framework.Validation.IValidatorReceiver`1.BeforeAnyAspect> to validate the source code.

 ## Class Diagram